chukby/TriviaApp/frontend/README.md

 ---

-## DO NOT PROCEED: ENDPOINT SPOILERS
+## DO NOT PROCEED: ENDPOINT SPOILERS1

 > Only read the below to confirm your notes regarding the expected API endpoint behavior based on reading the frontend codebase.